Get a Quote

 Now that you're ready to read and understand a P&L report, let's talk about the importance of accurate data and an accurate P&L

 Have you ever heard the term "garbage in, garbage out"?
-If you are paying for a QuickBooks subscription and not using it or you're not knowledgable about how to do your own bookkeeping the right way, chances are, the data going into your P&L is garbage.
+If you are paying for a QuickBooks subscription and not using it or you're not knowledgeable about how to do your own bookkeeping the right way, chances are, the data going into your P&L is garbage.
 Therefore, the P&L report itself will be garbage.
 It won't help you to know your numbers because the numbers are not accurate.

 Accurately categorizing data, reconciling bank accounts so that you can confirm all transactions are accounted for, and knowing the nuances of different accounts are all part of having accurate books and accurate reports.